apedronc/06-3D-RPG/README.md

-# 3D-Character
+# 3D-RPG

-An animated 3D character that can be used in the 3D-RPG project
+An animated 3D-RPG project

-Based on the [Kenney Character Assets](https://kenney.itch.io/kenney-character-assets) provided by kenney.nl.
-The model and animations were compiled in Blender and then imported into Godot.
+Based on the [Kenney Assets](https://kenney.itch.io) provided by kenney.nl.
+The models and animations were compiled in Blender and then imported into Godot.

 ## Implementation